Near La Grande in Union County, Oregon — The American West (Northwest)

 Erected by Wallow Whitman National Forest.

 Location.
-45° 23.908′ N, 118° 18.882′ W. Marker is near La Grande, Oregon, in Union County.
-Marker can be reached from Unnamed Road (Oregon Trail Road 1843?) near Old Emigrant Hill Scenic Frontage Road.
 Touch for map.
 Marker is in this post office area: La Grande OR 97850, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Wagon Wheels to Automobiles (within shouting distance of this marker); A Beautiful Rough Road (about 500 feet On This Ridge... (about 600 feet away); Parade of Survivors (about 600 feet away); Hilgard Junction Oregon Trail Kiosk (approx. 5½ miles away); "Wagons East " 1975-1976 (approx. 5½ miles away); Highway US30 and Perry, Oregon (approx. 7.7 miles away); Conde B. McCullough and Upper Perry Arch Bridge (approx. 7.7 miles away).
+Parade of Survivors (here, next to this marker); Wagon Wheels to Automobiles (about 500 feet away, measured in a direct line); A Beautiful Rough Road (about 500 feet away); A Native American Trail (about 600 feet away); Hilgard Junction Oregon Trail Kiosk (approx. 5.6 miles away); "Wagons East " 1975-1976 (approx. 5.6 miles away); Highway US30 and Perry, Oregon (approx. 7.7 miles away); Conde B. McCullough and Upper Perry Arch Bridge (approx. 7.7 miles away).
+Touch for a list and map of all markers in La Grande.

 More about this marker.
 This marker is on the Blue Mountain Crossing Interpretive Trail at Blue Mountain Interpretive Park.
 To reach the park leave Interstate 84 at Exit 248 and take Old Emigrant Hill Scenic Frontage Road for about 3/4 mile, passing under the freeway, then turn right on the unnamed road.
 Proceed about 2.5 miles to the parking lot at the end of the road.

 Credits.
-This page was last revised on December 23, 2017.
-This page originally submitted on December 14, 2017, by Barry Swackhamer of San Jose, California.
-This page has been viewed 75 times since then and 24 times this year.
-Photos: 1, 2. submitted on December 14, 2017, by Barry Swackhamer of San Jose, California.
+This page was last revised on July 21, 2023.
+It was originally submitted on December 14, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 208 times since then and 30 times this year.
+Photo 1. submitted on December 14, 2017, by Barry Swackhamer of Brentwood, California.